Rene Rivkin: Conviction for insider trading

-In April 2003, following a long-running investigation by the Australian Securities and Investments Commission (ASIC), Rivkin was found guilty of insider trading, having purchased Qantas shares after being made aware of information in relation to an impending merger of Qantas and Impulse Airlines.
-He was charged with using confidential and market-sensitive information, having purchased—on behalf of Rivkin Investments—50,000 Qantas shares on 24 April 2001, just hours after speaking to the executive chairman of Impulse, Gerry McGowan.
+In April 2003, following a long-running investigation by the Australian Securities & Investments Commission (ASIC), Rivkin was found guilty of insider trading, having purchased the Qantas shares after being made aware of information in relation to an impending merger of Qantas and Impulse Airlines.
+He was charged with using the confidential and market-sensitive information, having purchased—on behalf of Rivkin Investments—50,000 Qantas shares on 24 April 2001, just hours after speaking to the executive chairman of Impulse, Gerry McGowan.
 The trade resulted in a profit of $2,664.94.

 Rivkin was convicted and sentenced to nine months' periodic detention on weekends.
 His sentence was delayed so he could undergo urgent surgery for a meningioma.
 His period of custody was punctuated with time served at Long Bay Psychiatric Hospital.
 After serving two days of his sentence at Sydney's Silverwater Correctional Complex, Rivkin collapsed and was hospitalised.

 Death

 Banned for life from having a stockbroking licence following the serving of his sentence, Rivkin retired from business life.
 During this time, he suffered from several conditions.
-Since 1986, Rivkin received treatment for benign brain tumours, a gangrenous gall bladder, deep vein thrombosis and bipolar disorder.
-During interviews Rivkin mentioned that he had contemplated suicide.
+Since 1986, Rivkin had been receiving treatment for benign brain tumours, a gangrenous gall bladder, deep vein thrombosis and bipolar disorder.
+During interviews Rivkin mentioned that he had the contemplated suicide.
 In early September 2004 he attempted suicide.
 He later moved from his Point Piper home to the Darling Point home of his elderly mother, where he killed himself on 1 May 2005.

-His funeral was widely attended by many notable people from Sydney's business community at Eastern Suburbs Memorial Park where his body was cremated on 6 May 2005.
+His funeral was held at Eastern Suburbs Memorial Park where his body was cremated on 6 May 2005.
 He was survived by his wife and five children.

 Posthumous investigation

 Following Rivkin's death, a global investigation was launched to ascertain the location of funds associated with the deceased businessman's estate.
 The high-profile investigation revealed Rivkin had been trading in secret through complex offshore dealings, despite being banned, and led to the Australian Taxation Office (ATO) claiming A$18 million in unpaid taxes and penalties.
 This forced the executors of the estate to declare it bankrupt, and a lengthy international effort to recover the proceeds of Rivkin's illegal trading ensued.
-As of 16 April 2013, the ATO ceased the provision of legal funds for court cases in Switzerland, where a Swiss bank refused to disclose the details of Rivkin's financial records (Swiss authorities also refused to take action against the bank).
+As of 16 April 2013, the ATO ceased the provision of the legal funds for court cases in Switzerland, where a Swiss bank refused to disclose the details of Rivkin's financial records (Swiss authorities also refused to take action against the bank).
 An amount of $A11 million that was held in Swiss bank accounts remains outstanding upon the closure of the investigation in April 2013.